entelecheia/lecture/book/lectures/mlops/gitops.md

 GitOps has four key principles:

-- Declarative Configuration: Infrastructure and application configurations are described declaratively, using formats such as YAML or JSON.
+- **Declarative Configuration**: Infrastructure and application configurations are described declaratively, using formats such as YAML or JSON.
 This allows you to define the desired state of your system in a clear and easy-to-understand manner.

-- Version Control: All configuration files are stored in a Git repository, providing a versioned history of changes, collaboration, and easy rollback capabilities.
+- **Version Control**: All configuration files are stored in a Git repository, providing a versioned history of changes, collaboration, and easy rollback capabilities.

-- Automated Synchronization: GitOps relies on automation to reconcile the actual state of the system with the desired state defined in the Git repository.
+- **Automated Synchronization**: GitOps relies on automation to reconcile the actual state of the system with the desired state defined in the Git repository.
 This is typically done through CI/CD pipelines or specialized operators that continuously watch the repository for changes and apply the updates to the system.

-- Immutability and Observability: GitOps promotes the use of immutable infrastructure, where changes are made by deploying new instances rather than modifying existing ones.
+- **Immutability and Observability**: GitOps promotes the use of immutable infrastructure, where changes are made by deploying new instances rather than modifying existing ones.
 This approach improves reliability, consistency, and security.
 Observability is also a key component, as monitoring and logging tools are used to provide visibility into the system's state and identify discrepancies between the desired and actual state.

 ## Benefits of GitOps

 GitOps offers numerous benefits that can help teams manage their infrastructure and applications more efficiently, reliably, and securely.
 By leveraging Git's version control, collaboration, and automation capabilities, GitOps streamlines the process of deploying and maintaining systems, leading to improved productivity and reduced operational risk.

-- Consistency: By using a single source of truth for infrastructure and application configurations in a Git repository, GitOps ensures that environments are consistent across different stages of development, testing, and production.
+- **Consistency**: By using a single source of truth for infrastructure and application configurations in a Git repository, GitOps ensures that environments are consistent across different stages of development, testing, and production.
 This reduces configuration drift and makes it easier to maintain and troubleshoot systems.

-- Traceability and Auditability: With GitOps, all changes are tracked in the Git repository, providing a clear and versioned history of modifications.
+- **Traceability and Auditability**: With GitOps, all changes are tracked in the Git repository, providing a clear and versioned history of modifications.
 This makes it easy to determine who made a change, when it was made, and why, which is essential for audits and compliance.

-- Collaboration: GitOps leverages Git's collaboration features, such as branches, pull requests, and code reviews, allowing teams to work together more effectively.
+- **Collaboration**: GitOps leverages Git's collaboration features, such as branches, pull requests, and code reviews, allowing teams to work together more effectively.
 This fosters communication and knowledge sharing, leading to better decision-making and higher-quality configurations.

-- Faster Recovery: In case of failures or issues, GitOps simplifies the process of reverting to a previous working state or recreating environments.
+- **Faster Recovery**: In case of failures or issues, GitOps simplifies the process of reverting to a previous working state or recreating environments.
 Since the entire system state is captured in the Git repository, teams can quickly identify the cause of an issue and restore the system to a known good state.

-- Enhanced Security: GitOps promotes secure practices like using signed commits, encrypted secrets, and least privilege access controls.
+- **Enhanced Security**: GitOps promotes secure practices like using signed commits, encrypted secrets, and least privilege access controls.
 This helps protect sensitive information and reduces the risk of unauthorized changes or security breaches.

-- Simplified Rollouts and Rollbacks: GitOps makes it easier to deploy new features, updates, or fixes by automatically applying changes from the Git repository to the target environment.
+- **Simplified Rollouts and Rollbacks**: GitOps makes it easier to deploy new features, updates, or fixes by automatically applying changes from the Git repository to the target environment.
 Similarly, if a problem arises, rolling back to a previous version is as simple as reverting a commit or changing a reference in the Git repository.

-- Improved Velocity and Agility: By automating the synchronization of the desired state with the actual state, GitOps reduces manual intervention, human error, and the time it takes to apply changes.
+- **Improved Velocity and Agility:** By automating the synchronization of the desired state with the actual state, GitOps reduces manual intervention, human error, and the time it takes to apply changes.
 This allows teams to deliver new features and improvements faster, enabling businesses to be more agile and responsive to market demands.

-- Continuous Delivery and Integration: GitOps encourages the use of CI/CD pipelines to automate the build, test, and deployment processes.
+- **Continuous Delivery and Integration**: GitOps encourages the use of CI/CD pipelines to automate the build, test, and deployment processes.
 This not only speeds up the delivery of new features but also ensures that code changes are tested and validated before being deployed, minimizing the risk of issues in production environments.

 ## How GitOps works

 GitOps works by storing your infrastructure and application configurations in a Git repository, automating the process of applying changes to your environments using CI/CD pipelines, and reconciling the actual state of the system with the desired state defined in the Git repository.
 This approach allows teams to manage infrastructure and applications more efficiently, consistently, and securely, leveraging Git's version control, collaboration, and automation capabilities.

-- Declarative Configuration: Define your infrastructure and application configurations declaratively using files (e.g., YAML, JSON).
+- **Declarative Configuration**: Define your infrastructure and application configurations declaratively using files (e.g., YAML, JSON).
 This includes resources like Kubernetes manifests, Helm charts, or Terraform configurations.
 These files describe the desired state of your system in a clear and easy-to-understand manner.

-- Git Repository: Store the declarative configuration files in a Git repository, which serves as the single source of truth for your system's desired state.
+- **Git Repository**: Store the declarative configuration files in a Git repository, which serves as the single source of truth for your system's desired state.
 This enables you to leverage Git's version control capabilities, such as tracking changes, collaborating with team members, and rolling back to previous states when needed.

-- CI/CD Pipelines: Set up Continuous Integration and Continuous Deployment (CI/CD) pipelines that automatically build, test, and deploy your infrastructure and applications based on changes in the Git repository.
+- **CI/CD Pipelines**: Set up Continuous Integration and Continuous Deployment (CI/CD) pipelines that automatically build, test, and deploy your infrastructure and applications based on changes in the Git repository.
 These pipelines help ensure that your code is always tested and validated before being deployed to your environments.

-- Convergence and Synchronization: Use specialized tools, operators, or controllers that watch the Git repository for changes and automatically reconcile the desired state with the actual state of the system.
+- **Convergence and Synchronization**: Use specialized tools, operators, or controllers that watch the Git repository for changes and automatically reconcile the desired state with the actual state of the system.
 This could involve deploying new application versions, updating configurations, or provisioning new infrastructure resources.
 Examples of such tools include Flux, Argo CD, and Jenkins X for Kubernetes environments.

-- Observability and Monitoring: Implement monitoring and logging solutions to provide visibility into the state of your infrastructure and applications.
+- **Observability and Monitoring**: Implement monitoring and logging solutions to provide visibility into the state of your infrastructure and applications.
 This allows you to identify discrepancies between the desired state defined in your Git repository and the actual state of your system, ensuring that any issues are quickly detected and resolved.

-- Secure Practices: Adopt secure practices in your GitOps workflow, such as using signed commits to ensure authenticity, encrypting sensitive data, and implementing least privilege access controls.
+- **Secure Practices**: Adopt secure practices in your GitOps workflow, such as using signed commits to ensure authenticity, encrypting sensitive data, and implementing least privilege access controls.
 This helps protect your configurations and infrastructure from unauthorized access and security breaches.

 ## GitOps vs. DevOps